Pressing flowers is a great way of preserving these beautiful plants.

 Once a flower is pressed, a number of things can be done with it.
-It can be used artistically in a number of formats, from craft making and collages to creating personal products like bookmarks.
+Artists can use it in a variety of formats, from craft making and collages to creating personal products like bookmarks.
 Some people press flowers to save the essence of some bloom, as they are attracted to its unique characteristics.

-In this article, four tricks will be discussed that will guide you in the flower-pressing process.
-Towards the end of the article, some final thoughts are offered on pressing flowers.
+This article will discuss four tricks that guide you in the flower-pressing process.
+Toward the end of the article, it offers some final thoughts on pressing flowers.

 4 Tricks for Pressing Flowers

-In this section, four tricks for pressing flowers are examined in greater depth.
+In this section, we will examine four tricks for pressing flowers in greater depth.

 1. Use Books to Press Flowers